Data Recipient Hub v4.0.0

-The Data Recipient Hub (the Hub) is a web-based application used for managing registered applications.
-It’s also a one-stop documentation gateway where you can review Quickstart information, API docs, and provider-specific documentation for all financial institutions in the Akoya Data Access Network (DAN).
+The Data Recipient Hub (The Akoya Hub) is a web-based application used for managing registered applications.
+It’s also a one-stop documentation gateway where you can review “Getting started” information, our API docs, Postman collections, and provider-specific documentation for all financial institutions in the Akoya Data Access Network (DAN).

-Aside from its function as a documentation gateway, the Hub also allows you to:
+Aside from its function as a documentation gateway, the Akoya Hub also allows you to:

 One Data Recipient Hub account per company!

-Gaining access to the The Hub is a self-service process:
+Gaining access to the the Akoya Hub is a self-service process:

-Request a Hub account by filling out our Request form.
+Request an account by filling out our request form.

-The Team management section is where you’ll add and delete users from your Hub account.
+The Team management section is where you’ll add and delete users from your Akoya Hub account.
+You can also edit your company’s display name, reset your password and edit your profile’s display name.

-The Hub has one user role (admin).
+The Akoya Hub has one user role (admin).
 Users can add/update apps, and add/delete users.

 The account you use to sign up with Akoya will be your company’s first user.
 Afterward, you can set up users from the Team management section or by clicking your company name at the bottom of the navigation pane (both links take you to Team management).